Versatile Neural Processes for Learning Implicit Neural Representations: Revisiting the Problem Formulation of NPs

 \section{Revisiting the Problem Formulation of NPs}

-Neural Processes (NPs) \citep{garnelo2018neural,garnelo2018conditional} are a class of methods that approximate the probabilistic distribution of the continuous function conditioned on partial observations.
-Suppose we have a labeled context set $D_C = (X_C, Y_C): = (\mathbf{x}_i, \mathbf{y}_i)_{i \in C}$ sampled from a continuous function with inputs $\mathbf{x}_i$ and outputs $\mathbf{y}_i$, NPs target at predicting an arbitrary and finite number of target points $D_T = (X_T, Y_T) := (\mathbf{x}_i, \mathbf{y}_i)_{i \in T}$ by learning the input-output mapping function $f$.
-Given some observations (a set of context points) of a signal, many possible functions may match well to these observations and thus naturally there exists uncertainty on the functions.
+Neural Processes (NPs) \citep{garnelo2018neural,garnelo2018conditional} are a class of methods that approximate the probabilistic distribution of continuous functions conditioned on partial observations.
+Suppose we have a labeled context set $D_C = (X_C, Y_C): = (\mathbf{x}_i, \mathbf{y}_i)_{i \in C}$ sampled from a continuous function with inputs $\mathbf{x}_i$ and outputs $\mathbf{y}_i$.
+NPs target at predicting arbitrary and finite target points $D_T = (X_T, Y_T) := (\mathbf{x}_i, \mathbf{y}_i)_{i \in T}$ by learning the input-output mapping function $f$.
+Given some signal observations (a set of context points), many possible functions may match well to these observations and thus naturally there exists function uncertainties.
 The conditional distributions of targets points can be modeled as:

 To generate coherent function predictions and better model the function distributions, Garnelo \etal \citep{garnelo2018neural} introduce the (Latent) Neural Process by encoding the global structure and uncertainty of the function into a latent Gaussian variable via Bayesian inference: